justinhu704/EEG_accelerator/README.md

 python host\send_eeg_uart.py --port COM10 --baud 921600
 ```

-The current hardware reuses two activation RAMs during inference, so the host
+The current hardware uses one shared 16-bit activation RAM and an 8-bit banked
+feature RAM.
+The banked RAM separates even and odd height rows so Conv2 can read
+two adjacent rows at the same time.
+It is reused for the Pool2 output after the
-sends one sample and waits for its response before sending the next sample.
+Conv1 feature map is no longer needed.
+The host sends one sample and waits for
+its response before sending the next sample.
+The complete request and response
+packet fields are documented in `docs/uart_protocol.md`.

+## Current Project Status

+The current inference path uses a depthwise separable Conv2, streaming pooling,
+even/odd feature-memory banks, and pipelined GRU and fully connected stages.
+Conv1 and Conv3 use three MAC lanes, while the pointwise stage of DS-Conv2 uses
+five lanes.
+The DS-Conv2 stage reduced its measured RTL cycle count from 823,086
+to 392,774 cycles.

+The full RTL inference takes 1,018,709 cycles.
+This corresponds to about
+20.374 ms with the board's 50 MHz input clock, or 10.187 ms at 100 MHz.
 The
-complete request and response packet fields are documented in
-`docs/uart_protocol.md`.

-## Current Project Status

-The repository currently contains the complete RTL hierarchy, module-level
-testbenches, full-pipeline testbenches, UART host tools, and a cycle-counting
-testbench.
-Parallel convolution versions are also included to reduce the number
-of inference cycles.

-The next results to document are the final Quartus resource usage, timing
-results, FPGA-only inference latency, and accuracy comparison with the software
-model.
-These values are intentionally not listed here until they have been
-measured on the final build.
+current Quartus build meets the 100 MHz timing constraint with a reported Fmax
+of 108.92 MHz in the slow 1100 mV, 85 C corner.
+The design still requires a PLL
+or another 100 MHz clock source to run at 100 MHz on the board; changing the SDC
+constraint alone does not change the physical input clock.

+Current resource usage is 4,450 ALMs, 6,179 registers, 127 M10K blocks, and 34
+DSP blocks.
+The latest full UART dataset run classified 115,211 of 119,075
+samples correctly, giving 96.75% accuracy.

+PowerPlay currently estimates 622.79 mW total thermal power and 176.16 mW core
+dynamic power for the 100 MHz build.
+The report has low estimation confidence
+because the available VCD does not cover enough internal switching activity, so
+these power values should only be treated as preliminary estimates.

 ## License